vitaly-t/pg-promise/README.md

 // due to heterogeneous data type in the array.
 ```

-Starting with version 0.9.4, the library supports stripped variable syntax when appending symbol `^`
+Starting with version 0.9.5, the library supports injecting a raw text value by appending
-to the variable name tells the parser to inject any text-like (text or Date) without wrapping it into single quotes:
-`$1^, $2^, etc...` or `${varName^}`.
+the variable name with symbol `^`: `$1^, $2^, etc...` or `${varName^}`.
+Raw text is injected without any pre-processing, which means:
+* No replacing each single-quote symbol `'` with two;
+* No wrapping text into single quotes.

 This is to allow for special-case variable formatting, like in the following examples:

 ```javascript
 // injecting "John" name without quotes: